 • The winning entry will be published in The Fiddlehead’s Fall 2019 issue and on our website.
 There is a publication payment in addition to the contest prizes.
 The current publication payment rate is $60/page.

 • The winner will be interviewed.
 The interview will be published on The Fiddlehead’s website when the fall issue comes out.

 • An entry will be disqualified (no matter at what stage in the contest process it is at), if it is discovered that an entry has violated the contest rule on simultaneous submissions, prior publication, or original authorship.
 The entry fee will not be reimbursed; however, the entrant will still receive the one-year subscription if the entry was an initial entry.

 • An entry may be disqualified (no matter at what stage in the contest process it is at), if it is discovered that the author entered that entry as an additional entry and never submitted and paid for a first entry.
 The entry fee will be not be reimbursed; and if a subscription was started in error, it will immediately be cancelled.

 For Submittable entries:

-- You can only upload ONE file when entering via Submittable, so your entire submission must be in that one file (.doc or .docx preferred; rtfs acceptable; no pdfs please).
+• You can only upload ONE file when entering via Submittable, (doc or .docx preferred; rtfs acceptable; no pdfs please).
 Please do not submit your entry as a pdf.
 Do not include a cover letter or bio as part of that file.
 Cover letters and bios will be deleted from any entry file.

-- Remember only use the additional entry category if and only if you have already submitted and paid for a first contest entry.
+• Remember only use the additional entry category IF you have already submitted and paid for a first contest entry.